-Given that CEOs will cater to their friends, forward-looking non-profit boards should choose CEOs from different interest groups over time if they are interested in maintaining balance in the orientation of the firm.
-Perhaps in choosing university presidents it might make sense to alternate between an administrator and an academic.
-Given the ability to directly incentivize for-profit CEOs, there is less reason to choose a for-profit CEO by cycling among different interest groups.7 less.
+Given that CEOs will cater to their friends, forward-looking nonprofit boards should choose CEOs from different interest groups over time if they are interested in maintaining balance in the orientation of the firm.
+Perhaps it might make sense to alternate between an administrator and an academic in choosing university presidents.
+Given the ability to direct forprofit CEOs using incentives, there is less reason to choose a for-profit CEO by cycling among different interest groups.6

+The tendency to favor donors decreases with the innate wealth of the organization and rises with competition in the market for donations.
+If donations are forthcoming regardless of whether the donors are satisfied or if the organization has a large endowment, then the marginal benefits of satisfying the donor are less.
 This follows from the concavity of f(.).
-Higher levels of innate income mean that the firm is already producing a significant amount of output and there is little need for more production.
-This will suggest that in early stages of the firm, when the endowment is low and the firm is really dependent on new donations, donor preferences will be followed.
-However, over time as the wealth of the firm increases, the manager will find the pressure of his workforce more important than the desires of donors.
+Higher levels of innate income mean that the organization is already producing a significant amount of output and there is little need for more production.
+This will suggest that in early stages of the organization, when the endowment is low and the organization is really dependent on new donations, donor preferences will be followed.
+However, as the wealth of the organization increases over time, the manager will find the pressure of his workforce more important than the desires of donors.